grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

       # CLI flag: -store-gateway.sharding-ring.multi.mirror-timeout
       [mirror_timeout: <duration> | default = 2s]

-  # Period at which to heartbeat to the ring.
+  # (advanced) Period at which to heartbeat to the ring.
 0 = disabled.
   # CLI flag: -store-gateway.sharding-ring.heartbeat-period
   [heartbeat_period: <duration> | default = 15s]

-  # The heartbeat timeout after which store gateways are considered unhealthy
+  # (advanced) The heartbeat timeout after which store gateways are considered
-  # within the ring.
+  # unhealthy within the ring.
 0 = never (timeout disabled).
-This option needs be set both
+This option needs
-  # on the store-gateway and querier when running in microservices mode.
+  # be set both on the store-gateway and querier when running in microservices
+  # mode.
   # CLI flag: -store-gateway.sharding-ring.heartbeat-timeout
   [heartbeat_timeout: <duration> | default = 1m]

-  # The replication factor to use when sharding blocks.
-This option needs be set
+  # (advanced) The replication factor to use when sharding blocks.
+This option
-  # both on the store-gateway and querier when running in microservices mode.
+  # needs be set both on the store-gateway and querier when running in
+  # microservices mode.
   # CLI flag: -store-gateway.sharding-ring.replication-factor
   [replication_factor: <int> | default = 3]